 The vast wildernesses of Botswana are almost unimaginable to those who have yet to venture to the African continent.
-Sure you’ve seen it on the Discovery travel, you’ve read the books and probably even scoured the Backcountry Journeys blog for images & photographs of what this experience could possibly be like.
+Sure you’ve seen it on the Discovery Channel, you’ve read the books, and probably even scoured the Backcountry Journeys blog for images & photographs of what this experience could possibly be like.

 But to go from the depths of your imagination and preconceived notions to the reality of an Africa Safari Experience is something profound.
 What is it like to be immersed in the wilds of Mashatu or Chobe National Park?
 The smells, the sounds – the animals.

 If you are reading this blog then you are probably a photographer.
 So clearly the goal of traveling across the world would be to photograph Africa’s wild inhabitants.
 Yes, Lions, Zebras, Elephants, Hippos & Leopards haunt the plains and woodlands of Southern Africa – and yes, if you know where to look they are literally everywhere.
 And, yes the photography IS as good as they say it is.

 However, from wildlife photographer to wildlife photographer – it’s also about the experience.
 Photography is paramount but to immerse yourself in Africa, well there is nothing quite like it.
 Waking up before dawn on the frigid Botswana plains (yes it does get a little chilly in the mornings) to a blood-red sunrise before heading out is – exhilarating.
 Drinking coffee out on the plains with your companions after shooting all morning.
 The smiles that come from scoring those epic photos of that Leopard leaping out of a tree or a Cheetah speeding down an Impala at first light – incredible.